Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 The only finite dimensional irreducible representations of $O_\uparrow(n, 1)$ containted in $S^2(\bH^n)$ are the $\cH_p b$ and the $\cT_p$ and the images of $\Xi_{p \omegabar_1}$ and $\Xi_{p \omegabar_1 + \omegabar_2}$. \end{proposition}

 \begin{proof} We reuse the notation used in the proof of Proposition~\ref{propDecompCinfinity}.
-We have $\bH^n = \faktor{G}{H}$ and the map $G \mapsto \faktor{G}{H}$ shows that $G$ is the oriented orthonormal frame bundle of $\bH^n$.
+We have $\bH^n = G/H$ and the map $G \to G/H$ is the oriented orthonormal frame bundle of $\bH^n$ with total space $G$.
 The bundle $\Sym^2(\bH^n)$ is the associated vector bundle